 Groups & Individuals

-We welcome solo travellers (in fact most of our guests travel solo) but did you know that if you’re making a group booking (2+ riders) you’ll automatically save money at the checkout (up to 18%) whether you’re booking for a club, colleagues, friends or family – whoever’s in your tribe.
+We welcome solo travellers (in fact most of our guests travel solo) but did you know that if you’re making a group booking (2+ riders) you’ll automatically save money at the checkout (e.g. up to £75 for a group of seven) whether you’re booking for a club, colleagues, friends or family – whoever’s in your tribe.

 To secure a booking, we require a 25% deposit when the reservation is made, with the balance payable within 60 days of your booking commencement.
 For bookings made less than 60 days before booking commencement, full payment is required at the time of booking.